St. Louis Tire Blowout Accident Attorneys

 NOTE: In any tire blowout case, it is extremely important that the tire and vehicle are preserved for inspection.
 Insurance companies are often quick in their attempts to take possession of the tire and vehicle before a proper inspection can occur by an expert.
-If an injury victim allows this to happen, it can be extremely difficult for an injury lawyer to later determine the exact cause of the crash.
+If an injury victim allows this to happen, it can be extremely difficult for their lawyer to later determine the exact cause of the crash.
 Insurance companies then have the upper hand in denying liability.
 Make sure to take advantage of a FREE Legal Consultation before allowing an insurance company to take possession of the tire.
-Call (855) 40-CRASH before speaking to an insurance company after a tire blowout accident.

 Tire Blowout Causes

 According to the National Highway Traffic Safety Administration, a vast majority of tire blowout accidents are one-vehicle accidents.
 Those cases are usually due in large part to poor tire design or other virtually undetectable tire problems.